 We didn’t want to carpet the landing since the back door is the one that leads in from the garage and is used most often.
 So we found these peel and stick floor panels that matched our color designs.
 I couldn’t believe the difference it made in that little space!

-To recap our DIY basement remodel, all we did was demo the space down to it’s bare bones, added a new ceiling, a small wall, carpet and painted the walls.
+To recap our DIY basement remodel, all we did was demo the space down to its bare bones, add a new ceiling, a small wall, carpet, and paint the walls.

 So this was what it looked like before:

 And here are a few pics of the finished space:

 These pictures were taken from the listing of our house but do a great job of showcasing the night and day difference this simple remodel gave to our home.